ParadigmHyperloop/ODS/PROTOCOL_V2.md

 _version 1 of the protocol is a proof of concept, ultra-minimal protocol.
 Version 2 implements a leaner interface_

-# DRAFT
+# DISCONTINUED

-This document is a draft
+This version of the protocol was never implemented.
+The requirement for ensured packet delivery for telemetry was unnessesary and now the telemetry stream is conducted over UDP with packets conforming to the current version of a `struct telemetry_packet` (aka `telemetry_packet_t`) in `ParadigmHyperloop/hyperloop-core/core`

 # Overview